inet-framework/inet/doc/src/users-guide/ch-diffserv.rst

 The :ned:`FifoQueue` module implements a passive FIFO queue with unlimited buffer space.
-It can be combined with algorithmic droppers and schedulers to form an IOutputQueue compound module.
+It can be combined with algorithmic droppers and schedulers to form an IPacketQueue compound module.

-The C++ class implements the :cpp:`IQueueAccess` and :cpp:`IPassiveQueue` interfaces.
+The C++ class implements the :cpp:`IQueueAccess` and :cpp:`IPacketQueue` interfaces.

 .. _ug:sec:diffserv:droptailqueue: